redhat-na-ssa/demo-rosa-sagemaker/openshift/ack-dev/README.md

 Build: a developer environment for ack-controllers

-Purpose: limit the artifacts you have to install locally
+Purpose: limit the artifacts you have to install locally; consistency

+TODO: contribute upstream

 ```
 podman build -t ack-dev .